ThePush/autoclicker/readme.md

 Then execute the program with ```./autoclicker.sh```

-Press any key to begin session and any key to stop it.
+Press any key to begin a session and any key to stop it.